Eco-Sculptures in Burnaby: Animals Made From Metal and Plants

 Burnaby Village Museum is a re-creation of a typical small town or village that existed in the area in the 1920s.
 The buildings are open to the public and are interesting to explore.
 Some equipment in the buildings is in working order.
 The printing press functions and is run by volunteers, for example.
 The same is true for the blacksmith's equipment.

 A cultivated meadow is located next to the carousel building.
 It's a nice place for children to run.
-It's also the home of the cow and calf eco-sculptures.
-The cow is ready for milking and the calf is lying on the grass near her.
+In 2016, it was also the home of the cow and calf eco-sculptures.
+The cow was ready for milking and the calf was lying on the grass near her.
 The photos below show their appearance at the end of the 2016 season.
 Both had seen better days with respect to their plant covering, but they were still attractive.
-I lIke their yellow and green coloration and the spots on the calf.
+I lIke their yellow and green colouration and the spots on the calf.
+In 2017 the cows were no longer present at the museum, but a spider could be seen nearby.

-A Cow and CalfClick thumbnail to view full-size
+A Cow, a Calf, and a SpiderClick thumbnail to view full-size

 A Growing and Changing Collection